 Long-term incentive compensation.
 PRSUs that vested in 2024 were subject to a free cash flow metric, a leverage metric and relative market performance metric (i.e., relative TSR using the S&P 500 Pharmaceutical Index, which is used as a modifier to determine the final payout percentage) over a three-year time period.
 These awards were automatically reduced by 30% at vesting due to our stock price, which we believe is significantly undervalued.
-For more information on and the differences between how free cash flow and leverage ratio are calculated for purposes of long-term incentive compensation and public reporting purposes, see page 57 and Appendix B. This result demonstrates alignment of our compensation structure with shareholder outcomes.
+For more information on and the differences between how free cash flow and leverage ratio are calculated for purposes of long-term incentive compensation and public reporting purposes, see page 36 and Appendix A.